Skip to content

 Functional with cypress⚓︎

-We use Cypress for functional tests.
-The testing pipeline is build on a docker image which include chrome and firefox browsers in different versions.
-It is now used to launch pipeline for client and for server aspect.
-See [dev_client.md] for more information on cypress pipeline.
+We use Cypress for functional testing.
+The testing pipeline is built on a docker image which includes Chrome and Firefox browsers in different versions.
+It is now used to launch pipelines for both the client and server aspects.
+See client documentation for more information on the Cypress pipelines.

-To launch these pipeline, a vidjil server should be available at localhost.
-Address should be updated if you use https or http (see troubleshooting section).
+To launch these pipelines for the server part, a Vidjil server should be available at localhost.
+Address should be updated whether you use HTTP or HTTPS.

 make functional_server_cypress